4 min read

 This is fine.
 Yikes.
 These bushes were spiky (to the point of drawing blood) post-fire scrub brush.

 We opportunistically took a road walk detour from the trail on an immaculately maintained logging road.
 To say that it is frustrating to walk a neglected National Scenic Trail next to an immaculately maintained logging road is an understatement.
-National Forests: burn scars and OHV racetracks… hiking? fuck you.
+National Forests: burn scars and OHV racetracks.

 The forest service did a ton of work clearing the Domingo Spring campground.
 They wait until winter and snow on the ground to burn the piles.